-Rule 8.56 Water Meter Readings
+Rule 8.5 Water Meter Readings

-The registrant of a well not exempt under Rule 2.1 must read each water meter associated with the well and record the meter readings and the actual amount of pumpage in a log at least monthly.
-Not later than than the tenth (10th) the last day of each month, the owner or operator of a well not exempt under Rule 2.1 shall read each water meter associated with a well and record in a log the meter reading and the actual amount of pumpage since the previous month's meter reading.
+Not later than the last day of each month, the owner or operator of a well not exempt under Rule 2.1 shall read each water meter associated with a well and record in a log the meter reading and the actual amount of pumpage since the previous month's meter reading.
 The logs containing the recordings shall be available for inspection by the District at reasonable business hours.
-The meter readings and Copies of the logs shall be included in to the District as part of the Water Production Report, which is required under Rule 3.153.16 to be submitted to the District no later than the 15th day of the month following the month for which groundwater production is being reported.
-The final meter reading for a calendar year shall be submitted to the District no later than January 15 of the following calendar year.
-Except as otherwise provided under Rule 7.4 for monthly reporting and payment incentive participants, the registrant of a well shall read each water meter associated with a well within fifteen (15) days before or after June 30th and within fifteen (15) days before or after December 31st each year and report the readings to the District on a form provided by the District, along with copies of the monthly logs and payment of all water use fees and groundwater transport fees by the deadlines set forth for fee payment under Rule 7.3.
+The meter readings and logs shall be included in the Water Production Report, which is required under Rule 3.15 to be submitted to the District no later than the 105th day of the month following the month for which groundwater production is being reported.
+The final meter reading for a calendar year shall be submitted to the District no later than January 10th of the following calendar year.

-Rule 8.67 Installation of Meters
+Rule 8.6 Installation of Meters